getporter/porter/docs/content/slides/pack-your-bags-msp/index.md

 credential for now but be aware of the distinction and where the CNAB spec is moving.

 ---
+name: outputs
+### Bundle Outputs

+Often, a bundle will produce _something_.
+This might be a new certificate, a hostname, or some other piece of information.
+Bundle Outputs are used to provide this information back to the CNAB runtime.

+---
 name: dockerfile
 ## Custom Dockerfile